 Center Research Projects

-Below is a sampling of recent projects led by Debra Fitzpatrick, in partnership with local and national organizations.
+Below is a sampling of recent Center research projects conducted in partnership with local and national organizations.

 Status of Women and Girls